A person working as Animator in Slovenia typically earns around 1,300 EUR per month. Salaries range from 600 EUR (lowest) to 2,070 EUR (highest).

 Listed above are the average annual increase rates for each industry in Slovenia for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.

-An Animator is considered to be a low bonus-based job due to the generally limited involvement in direct revenue generation, with exceptions of course.
+"Animator" is considered to be a low bonus-based job.
 The people who get the highest bonuses are usually somehow involved in the revenue generation cycle.

 69% of surveyed staff reported that they haven't received any bonuses or incentives in the previous year while 31% said that they received at least one form of monetary bonus.